We are AtomicDMA. We provide custom firmware for PCI Leech compatible DMA cards, as well as software that utilizes DMA.

 What Is DMA?

 DMA stands for Direct Memory Access.
 It allows you access the memory of another computer by utilizing a PCI device in the target machine (see list of supported devices).
-This PCI device has a USB port which you can then connect to another machine, and through your own development, or custom software you can read and write the memory on the target computer.
-This is useful for Computer Diagnostics and repair (eg. unlock a locked computer).
-Memory and benchmark testing, altering a running piece of software, and more.
+This PCIe device has a USB port which you can then connect to another machine, and through your own development, or custom software you can read and write the memory on the target computer.
+This is useful for Computer Diagnostics and Forensics, reading and writting memory on the target system, or accessing the filesystem, all without the target PC knowing it is happening.

 What are the risks of installing a DMA card?